ujjwalguptaofficial/mahal-doc/content/docs/basic/state.md

 </script>
 ```

-In the above code - variable `name` is state which is used in UI to render the name value.
+In the above code - property `name` is state which is used in UI to render the name value.

 ## setState

 You can use `setState` method to change the state value.
+It will trigger update in UI.

 ```
 <html>